ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ???+ note "Technical Concept Review"

     - **Assignment Statement**: an operation to store a value in a variable
-    - **Iteration Construct**: a construct to support repeated execution of operations
+    - **Iteration Construct**: a structure to support the repeated execution of operations
     - **Conditional Logic**: a construct to support decision making in a program
     - **Quadratic Root**: value of a quadratic function where it intercepts the